 Act like you don’t care.
 To stop yourself from feeling angry, practice some breathing exercises.
 You can also count backwards from 100 to 1 to distract you from the bullies.
 Once in a situation, it is better not to react emotionally.
 Move to a safe place, where you can show your feelings to people who care.

 Historically, bullying is often associated with schools and playgrounds.
 However, a bully can exist anywhere, from school to college, workplace or even in a household.
 Depending on where you are, tell someone who can help you take some action against the bully.

 Find someone you can trust, like an adult, and tell them about your situation.
-In school or college, go to the head office and complain, or to your parents or teachers.
+Go to the head office and complain in school or college, or to your parents or teachers.
 In a workplace, inform Human Resources.
 At home, if a sibling is bullying you, tell your parents.
 If it’s your parents, tell your extended family or the parents of a friend who you trust to understand the situation.